textileio/papers/draft.md

 4. Identical nodes are de-duplicated by design: there can only be one unique representation for every event.

-However, since Merkle-Clocks are logical clocks (see [@sec:LogicalClocks]), they cannot be used to order divergent heads representing concurrent events alone.
-For example, in [@fig:merkledag], two replicas (left and right columns) are attempting to write (top to bottom) events to the same Merkle-Clock.
+However, since Merkle-clocks are logical clocks (see [@sec:LogicalClocks]), they cannot be used to order divergent heads representing concurrent events alone.
+For example, in [@fig:merkledag], two replicas (left and right columns) are attempting to write (top to bottom) events to the same Merkle-clock.
+After the first replica writes event A, the second writes event
-After the first replica writes event A, the second writes event A' and properly links to A. At that point, perhaps the two replicas stop receiving events from one another.
+A' and properly links to A. At that point, perhaps the two replicas stop receiving events from one another.
 To a third replica (not pictured) that does continue to receive events, there would now be two independent heads, 1 and 1'.
 For the third replica, resolving these two logs of events may be costly (many updates